biocore/redbiom/README.md

        37539

 **IMPORTANT** not all contexts necessarily have taxonomy, and taxonomy may not make sense for a context (e.g., if it contains KEGG Orthologous group features).

+### Retrieving pre-selected samples

+In additional to allowing you to search based on specific metadata or features, you can also retrieve a list of samples based on the sample ID.
+For instance, we might want to get a list of all the samples with cider associated with them, and then potentially access only these samples later, after a database update.

+To do this, we can pulldown a list of the first five samples with cider associated.

+	$ redbiom search metadata cider | head -5 > cider.txt
+	$ head cider.txt
+		11261.CW91.R1.T7
+		11261.CW130.S.F2.T7
+		11261.CW120.F1.T4
+		11261.CW75.R3.T1
+		11261.CW125.F3.T5

+Then, we can use this list of samples to retrieve the biom table.
+The text file simply needs to be a list of sample IDs in the databse, one per line.

+	$ redbiom fetch samples --from cider.txt --context $ctx --output cider.biom
+	$ biom summarize-table -i cider.biom
+	Num samples: 5
+	Num observations: 281
+	Total count: 173,579
+	Table density (fraction of non-zero values): 0.396

+	Counts/sample summary:
+	 Min: 25,936.000
+	 Max: 38,900.000
+	 Median: 36,602.000
+	 Mean: 34,715.800

 ### Summarizations